staudt/missile-commander/README.md

 # Missile Commander
-a Missile Commander clone using the Quick game lib
+a Missile Commander clone using the [Quick.js](https://github.com/diogoschneider/quick) game library.
+[You can play it here](http://staudt.github.io/missile-commander).